 EXPOSURE BERLIN is a site-specific piece of music theater written for the Delphi silent film cinema in Berlin.
 It is based on the surrealist play The Breasts of Tiresias by Guillaume Apollinaire, and was performed in October 2012 to great acclaim from Sugarhigh Berlin, Tagesspiegel, and BZ.
 Produced by Per Aspera Productions.

-STRANGERS IN A SONG is a live audio installation that offers a private concert by phone.
-It was created by Dylan Bandy & Sibylle Polster and premiered September 3rd, 2011 at Mica Moca in Berlin.
+STRANGERS IN A SONG is a live audio installation created by myself & Sibylle Polster.

 It premiered September 3rd, 2011 at Mica Moca Berlin, then toured internationally to Norwich, Stettin, and Zürich.
 It explores intimacy and voyeurism in the technological age.

 At a vault-making factory in the Wedding district of Berlin, a gallery of objects invites participation.
 Phones numbers and a list of songs are displayed.
 Singers wait in factory rooms not visible to the caller.
 The phone rings: "I'd like the number two."
 It is a durational performance.